 1. A Rich Source of Minerals

-Our bodies need minerals in order for all the vitamins we consume to work.
+Our children need minerals in order for all the vitamins they consume to work.
 Sea salt is rich in minerals and trace minerals—60 different ones to be exact.

 2. Helps with Digestion